Pre-AP/AP English Department Syllabus

 COMP BOOK ASSIGNMENTS

 AP and Pre-AP students are required to complete comp book assignments each six weeks.
 Comp book assignments require thorough and meticulous analysis of speeches, editorials, poems, and literary excerpts.
 Students are expected to keep comp books neatly organized and are to respond to all questions to the fullest (complete sentences that address the question being asked in the answer).
 Students are expected to turn in comp book assignments by the tardy bell on the day that they are due.
-Students will be given a minimum of four days to complete the assignment and therefore are expected to have the assignments turned in before the tardy bell rings on the day that the assignment is due.
 At the end of the six weeks, all of the assignments will be averaged together for one major grade.
 If the assignment is not turned in on time, the District’s policy on late work will be enforced, affecting the overall major grade.

 Students will be expected to complete timed writing assignments throughout the school year.
 During class, students will have 40 minutes to analyze a selection and respond to a prompt in essay format.
 Students will not be allowed to take the assignment home if they are absent.
 If they are absent on the day that it is assigned, they must make arrangements with their teacher to make up the assignment after school.
 The purpose of the timed writing is to prepare students for the essay portion of the AP exam which involves responding to three prompts within 120 minutes.